Super Bowl XXXVI: New England Patriots

-Upon assuming the role of starting quarterback, Brady enjoyed immediate success in the regular season, leading New England to a 44–13 win over the Indianapolis Colts in his first start and eventually to an 11–5 record.
+Upon assuming the role of starting quarterback, Brady enjoyed immediate success in the regular season, leading the Patriots to a 44–13 win over the Indianapolis Colts in his first start and eventually to an 11–5 record.
 He completed 63.9 percent of his passes for 2,843 yards and 18 touchdowns with 12 interceptions and was selected to the Pro Bowl.
 Veteran Pro Bowl wide receiver Troy Brown was the main receiving threat, recording 101 receptions for 1,199 yards and 5 touchdowns, while also adding another 413 yards and 2 touchdowns returning punts.
 His 14.2 yards per punt return average led the NFL.
 Wide receiver David Patten also was productive, catching 51 passes for 749 yards and 4 touchdowns.
 Running back Antowain Smith provided the team with a stable running game, rushing for 1,157 yards, catching 19 passes for 192 yards, and scoring 13 touchdowns.

-New England was outstanding on defense as well.
+The Patriots were outstanding on defense as well.
 Up front, linemen Bobby Hamilton (7 sacks, 1 fumble recovery) and rookie Richard Seymour excelled at pressuring quarterbacks and stuffing the run.
 Behind them, the Patriots had three outstanding linebackers: Mike Vrabel (2 interceptions, 3 sacks), Willie McGinest (5 sacks), and Tedy Bruschi (2 interceptions).
 The secondary also featured outstanding talent such as defensive back Otis Smith, who led the team with five interceptions for 181 yards and two touchdowns.
 Cornerback Ty Law intercepted three passes, returning them for 91 yards and two touchdowns.
-Safety Lawyer Milloy had two interceptions during the season, and was selected along with Law to represent the New England defense in the Pro Bowl.
+Safety Lawyer Milloy had two interceptions during the season, and was selected along with Law to represent the Patriots' defense in the Pro Bowl.
 The defense ended the season ranked sixth in scoring, but 24th in total yards allowed.
 Following their loss to the Rams at home, the Patriots dropped to 5–5, but did not lose again the rest of the season to clinch a first-round bye in the AFC playoffs.